Greenwich, New South Wales

-Greenwich is a suburb on the Lower North Shore of Sydney, in the state of New South Wales, Australia.
+Greenwich is a suburb on the Lower North Shore of Sydney, New South Wales, Australia.
 Greenwich is located 7 km north-west of the Sydney central business district, in the local government area of the Municipality of Lane Cove.

 The suburb occupies a peninsula on the northern side of Sydney Harbour, at the opening of the Lane Cove River.
 The suburb features harbour views, a few pockets of bushland, shops, restaurants, cafes and a harbour swimming pool with shark net.

 History

 The suburb's name is derived from its namesake Greenwich, by the banks of the River Thames in London.
 Parramatta River had been known as the 'Thames of the Antipodes' and other nearby suburbs were also named after Thames localities of Putney, Woolwich and Henley.

 The Cammeraygal clan of the Dharug-speaking people of the Eora Nation were the first inhabitants of the Greenwich area, and lived along the foreshores of the harbour, hunting in the hinterland and trading with other clans.

 The first known occasion when a European went to the area was in 1788, when Lieutenant Henry Ball passed through the area while returning from a trip to the Middle Harbour area.
 Land grants began in 1794 and industries developed in the area during the 1830s.

 Aboriginal people were still present in the 1820s, but disease and displacement had driven them out by the 1860s.

 Early land grants were made to Samuel Lightfoot, a convict, in 1794, and William Gore, public servant, in 1813.
 Gore built a road from his farm at Artarmon to Gore Cove, which was the beginning of Greenwich Road.

 In the 1830s George Green and his father Amaziah bought land in Greenwich, with access to the harbour, and along with others began a shipbuilding industry on the foreshore.
 When Green subdivided his land in 1840, the name 'Greenwich' was mentioned for the first time.

 Greenwich House—a two-storey Georgian home made from sandstone blocks—was built on the 20 acre estate of George Green in 1836 and still stands on the corner of George and St Lawrence Streets.
-The house was eventually sold, by the mortgage holders, to Gother Kerr Mann in the early 1850s, and remained in that family until 1949.
+The house was eventually sold, by the mortgage holders, to Gother Kerr Mann in 1853, and remained in that family until 1949.

 The eastern tip of Greenwich is called Manns Point, after Gother Kerr Mann (1809–1899).
 Mann was the first Chief Commissioner for Railways, the Superintendent of convicts at Cockatoo Island and the builder of Fitzroy Dock.

-By the early 1880s Greenwich Point already had a post office, general store, and school, with around 16 houses.
+By the early 1880s Greenwich Point had a post office, general store, and school, with around 16 houses.
 Upper Greenwich took longer to develop, with most of the area still virgin bush.
 But with the improvement in north shore roads, and increasing subdivision in upper Greenwich, some grander houses were built near River Road, and new estates were subdivided as Greenwich became a commuter suburb.